-Agencies that have transformed to EMS 3.0 continue to operate in a system defined by state law that is coordinated and regulated by a state EMS office..
+The New EMS continues to operate in a system defined by state EMS law that is coordinated and regulated by a state EMS office.
+Those agencies and personnel who provide EMS' lines of service are licensed by that state EMS office.